-1 IFRS 9 is the initial stage of the project to replace IAS 39 Future stages are expected to result in amendments to IFRS 9 to deal with changes to the classification and measurement of financial liabilities, impairment of financial assets measured at amortised cost and hedge accounting.
+&lt;sup>1 IFRS 9 is the initial stage of the project to replace IAS 39.
+Future stages are expected to result in amendments to IFRS 9 to deal with changes to the impairment of financial assets measured at amortised cost and hedge accounting.
 Until all stages of the replacement project are complete, it is not possible to determine the overall impact on the financial statements of the replacement of IAS 39.
-The effective date of the standard is annual periods beginning on or after 1 January 2013.